marceloofernandes/Azure-IoT-developer-boot-camp/README.md

 <br />

-Note: The provided URL https://www.azureiotsuite.com/ was not working at the time of this lab.
+Note: The provided URL https://www.azureiotsuite.com/ was not available at the time of this lab.
 The link https://www.azureiotsolutions.com/Accelerators was used instead to create device simulator.
 This activity needs to be updated.
 The instructions leads to differents windows as depicted in the next pictures.

 <br />